mark-elias/mark-elias/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on a Next.js Threads Clone with Clerk Authentication, TypeScript, Tailwind,
+- 🌱 I’m currently learning Next.js.
+I will be completing a course soon and will get a certificate of completion

 <!--
 **mark-elias/mark-elias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.